How Our Legacy's Modestly Flat Shoe Became a Sleeper Non-Sneaker Sneaker

 New Balance's 1906L loafer was a recent catalyst for a separate but similarly minded shift, one that inspired peers like HOKA, Camper, Vans, and PUMA to fuse formal footwear with sneakers.
 And the one-two of the Samba boom and Miu Miu New Balance hype has inspired high-end flat sneakers like the Bottega Veneta Sawyer and Prada's Collapse sneaker.

-These are very stylish shoes but hit a different high than the Sneak In, which is cool because it’s barely a sneaker at all.
+These are all fine shoes, some even quite stylish, but none hit the high of the Sneak In, which is cool because it’s barely a sneaker at all.